mathbio-nimr-mrc-ac-uk/POPSCOMP/README.md

 # POPSCOMP
-POPS applied to biomolecular complexes to compute buried surface areas.
+POPS computes solvent accessible surface areas (SASAs) of biomolecules (protein, DNA/RNA).

 POPSCOMP is running on the [POPScomp server](http://popscomp.org:3838), the code and additional information is provided in Fraternali lab's GitHub repository